profound-labs/recollections-of-ajahn-chah/manuscript/markdown/fsn-1992-october.md

 Questions & Answers
 ===================

+*Issue 22, published in October 1992.
+Extracts from a conversation between Luang Por Chah and a lay Buddhist.*

-There are those periods when our hearts happen to be absorbed in things and become blemished or darkened, but we are still aware of ourselves, such as when some form of greed, hatred, or delusion comes up.
+*Q:* There are those periods when our hearts happen to be absorbed in things and become blemished or darkened, but we are still aware of ourselves, such as when some form of greed, hatred, or delusion comes up.
 Although we know that these things are objectionable, we are unable to prevent